Translations

 About the middle of the ridge, near the lower north bluff, someone decorated a Christmas tree.

-I called the owner of the north side of the mountain, to ask permission to take photos from the lower north bluff.
-(He had to restrict access, due to disrespectful hikers who leave trash.)
-The next two photos are from the lower north bluff.
+With cell phone signal, I called the owner of the north side of the mountain, to ask permission to take photographs from the lower north bluff.
+(He had to restrict access, due to disrespectful hikers, who leave trash.)
+The next two photographs are from the lower north bluff.
 The owner told me to watch out for a black mountain lion, which a game warden and he had seen on the ridge not long ago.

-The monumental 100th hike was on New Year’s Eve, 12/31/13.
+The monumental 100th hike was on New Year’s Eve, 12/31/2013.
 This hike is dedicated to my sister-in-law, whose mother had passed away three days before.
-The first three photos are from the west bluff.
+There are eleven photographs from this hike.
+The first three photographs are from the west bluff.
 The light clouds were sufficient to send snow flurries.

-Near the middle of the ridge, looking east, the next two photos are where the old fire tower used to stand and where the old two-seater out house, filled with buckshot, still stands.
-The stories that could be told about times at the old fire tower would be interesting.
+Near the middle of the ridge, looking east, the next two photographs are where the old fire tower used to stand and where the old two-seater out house, filled with buckshot, still stands.
+The stories that could be told about times at the old fire tower would be interesting!
 A cell tower is the modern footnote now.

-The next three photos are from the upper north bluff, which one may access without violating owner’s restrictions.
-The photos do not do justice to the eye’s view.
+The next three photographs are from the upper north bluff, which a hiker may access without violating owner’s restrictions.
+The photographs do not do justice to the eye’s view.
 Come hike with me, if you want to see for yourself!

-The next two photos are from the east bluff, looking southwest.
+The next two photographs are from the east bluff, looking southwest.
 The east part of the ridge reminds me, just a little, of Devil’s Nose, in Hawkins County, but much more tame!

-The final photo, from the 100th House Mountain hike, is of my ol’ faithful ’95 Nissan truck.
-He has 293,860 miles on him as of this photo, but he’s still running like new!
+The final photograph, from the 100th House Mountain hike, is of my ol’ faithful ’95 Nissan truck.
+He has 293,860 miles on him, as of the photograph, but he’s still running like new!

-Lord willing, in about ten years or less, I will post about my 200th hike on My Mountain!
+Lord willing, in about ten years or less, I will write about my 200th hike on My Mountain!

 Devil's Nose, 11-29-2013 Hike (published 1-1-2014)

-Devil’s Nose, in Hawkins County, Tennessee, is the highest peak in the county.
+Devil’s Nose, in Hawkins County, Tennessee, is the highest peak, at its saddle, in the county.
 How it is named?
-I have heard two stories: from the east, the mountain looks like a crooked nose coming out of the ground.
+I have heard two stories.
+From the east, the mountain looks like a crooked nose coming out of the ground.
 The other story is that someone got lost on the mountain and never returned.
 Someone asked, “Where is he?”
-The family answered, “Only the devil knows.”
+The answer was, “Only the devil knows.”

-The Appalachian Irishman has hiked Devil’s Nose since his high school days.
-The uncle of a friend owned property at the southwest base of the mountain.
+This Appalachian Irishman has hiked Devil’s Nose, since his high school days.
+A friend's uncle owned property, at the southwest base of the mountain.
 We boys would hike up “the Nose” from his property.
 Later owners still allow us to hike from the same property.
-In 2002, I began keeping record of my usual annual hikes up “the Nose.”
+In 2002, I began keeping record, of my usual annual hikes up “the Nose.”

 My 10th hike up Devil’s Nose, since 2002, was on 11/29/2013.
 The weather was cool and clear – almost perfect.
 If it had been a little cooler, as in 20F or so, the weather would have been perfect.

-In recent years, only my youngest brother has been brave enough to venture up “the Nose” with me.
-The following are photos from our 11/29/2013 hike.
+In recent years, only my youngest brother has been brave enough, to venture up “the Nose” with me.
+The following are photographs from our 11/29/2013 hike.

-The next photo is of my youngest brother climbing in his favorite tree on the ridge, heading east.
-He likes to have his photo taken in this tree every year!
+The next photograph is of my youngest brother, climbing in his favorite tree on the ridge, heading east.
+He likes to have his photograph taken in this tree every year!

-It had snowed the day before, on Thanksgiving, and snow was still on the ground on the ridge and on the north side of the mountain.
+It had snowed the day before, on Thanksgiving, and snow was still on the ground, on the ridge and on the north side of the mountain.
 We found fox and bobcat tracks on the ridge.
-The next photo looks like fox tracks.
+The next photograph looks like fox tracks.

-This next photo looks like a set of bobcat tracks.
+This next photograph looks like a set of bobcat tracks.

-The next two photos are heading east on the ridge.
-This is the first time that I can remember hiking with snow on the mountain.
+The next two photographs are heading east on the ridge.
+This is the first time that I can remember hiking, with snow on the mountain.

-The next two photos are the traditional “standing on the bluff” photos of my youngest brother and me.
+The next two photographs are the traditional “standing on the bluff” images, of my youngest brother and me.

 Lord willing, I want to hike Devil’s Nose every year, the Friday or Saturday after Thanksgiving, as a memorial to my mother, whose birthday was on November 24th, 1932.